openaustralia/yinyo/README.md

 ```
 minikube dashboard
 ```
-You'll want to look in the "clay" namespace
+You'll want to look in the "clay-system" and "clay-scrapers" namespaces.